 Check out the screencast below for a quick guide on how to add your own images to PowerPoint slide backgrounds.
 I'll walk you through adding an image to a single slide and adding it to a presentation layout for easy re-use.

-In this tutorial, we use the powerful Be PowerPoint template, which includes several slide layout options that are ready to work with quickly.
+In this tutorial, we use the powerful Be PowerPoint template from GraphicRiver.
+It includes several slide layout options that are ready to work with quickly.

-You can find plenty of professional PowerPoint templates on GraphicRiver, which you can purchase for use.
-Or, discover more top PowerPoint designs at Envato Elements, which are included in a monthly subscription to unlimited design assets.
+You can find plenty of professional PowerPoint templates on GraphicRiver, which you can buy individually for use.
+Or, discover more top PowerPoint designs at Envato Elements, which is a monthly subscription to unlimited design assets.
 Browse through this collection to find the best of this year to make your presentation with:

 Now, read on for the illustrated guide to adding and editing image backgrounds in PowerPoint:

 Where to Source Professional Images and Graphics for Your Presentation